 Struggling to stand out?
 It might be time to take it personally…

-Having the right skills and experience for a role is essential – but it isn’t always enough.
+Having the right personal skills and experience for a role is essential – but it isn’t always enough.

 Employers also want someone who can prove their abilities, know their worth, and actually follow through with their claims.
 After all, if you’re not sure of yourself, how can they be sure of you?

-So when it comes to an interview, always exert confidence in your expertise – whether it’s by providing unique examples to prove your skills, maintaining eye contact and a firm handshake, or putting your abilities into practice in roleplays or tests.
+So when it comes to an interview, always exert confidence in your expertise – whether it’s by providing unique examples to prove your personal skills, maintaining eye contact and a firm handshake, or putting your abilities into practice in roleplays or tests.

-And remember: it’s not just about what you say, it’s also about how you say it.
+Remember: it’s not just about what you say, it’s also about how you say it.

 So prepare your answers in advance, and think before you speak.
 After all, nothing says uncertainty like repetitive ‘umming’ and ‘ahhing’.